zendrael/create_htmx_pascal_app/README.md

 - access project on `dev` folder and upload to your server
 - please note that some servers have special paths for the cgi-bin folder
-- if using as standalone server, set it up as you need
+- if using as standalone server, set it up as you need (code is commented)
 - you can make the CGI (or app) binary smaller by using FPC compiler options to suit your needs

 ## Dependencies